Reviewed: New Belgium Voodoo Ranger Juicy Haze IPA

 I’m sure everyone will go wild for this beer as it is the trendy thing these days, but this is not up to par with the competition.
 It’s my opinion that this recipe needs significant reworking.
 I checked out the recipe on New Belgium’s website and this is made with hefeweizen yeast as well as oats and wheat.
 Now the latter two grain additions are not uncommon in hazy IPAs, but this is the first time I’ve seen hefeweizen yeast used.
 Perhaps that is what is making everything go awry.
 But perhaps the simplest explanation is that these hazy IPAs do reintroduce a lot of yeast sediment back into solution to create that intense hazy effect.
 I know that wheat and oats can also produce similar haze, but the intensely gritty and chalky flavors remind me of yeast dregs.
 Those off-flavors from the yeast plague every single hazy IPA out there.
 It really is just a matter of recipe tweaking and taste testing to get it to a level that is acceptable rather than overpowering I think.

 Even though it seems like I’m singling out this beer, the truth is that so many out there are just as flawed since the style itself calls for a dangerous readdition of yeast sediment.
 The difference is that New Belgium is one of the few breweries out there right now widely distributing a beer of this style to the masses.
-Sierra Nevada has done something similar recently with Hazy Little Thing, which I need to seek out for comparison.
-Until then, we will wait to see which regional brewery can make a hazy IPA that tastes good with decent shelf life.
+Sierra Nevada has done something similar recently with Hazy Little Thing, which I have reviewed for comparison.
+I definitely give the edge to Sierra Nevada right now, though neither are perfect examples of the style.